-Draft Regulatory Impact Analysis Determination
+Final Regulatory Impact Determination

-The commission reviewed the proposed rulemaking in light of the regulatory analysis requirements of the Texas Government Code, §2001.0225.
-The commission determined that the action is not subject to Texas Government Code, §2001.0225, because it does not meet the definition of a "major environmental rule" as defined in that statute.
-A "major environmental rule" is a rule, the specific intent of which is to protect the environment or reduce risks to human health from environmental exposure, and that may adversely affect in a material way the economy, a sector of the economy, productivity, competition, jobs, the environment, or the public health and safety of the state or a sector of the state.
+The commission reviewed the rulemaking adoption in light of the regulatory analysis requirements of the Texas Government Code, §2001.0225.
+The commission determined that the action is not subject to Texas Government Code, §2001.0225, because it does not meet the definition of a "Major environmental rule" as defined in that statute.
+A "Major environmental rule" is a rule, the specific intent of which is to protect the environment or reduce risks to human health from environmental exposure, and that may adversely affect in a material way the economy, a sector of the economy, productivity, competition, jobs, the environment, or the public health and safety of the state or a sector of the state.

-The specific intent of the proposed rule is to adjust TRRP §350.76 methods and measures related to dioxins/furans and dioxin-like PCBs to align with current accepted science.
-Specifically, the proposed rule would revise the dioxin/furan and dioxin-like PCB soil PCLs used for residential and commercial/industrial land use under TRRP and update TEFs related to dioxins/furans and dioxin-like PCBs contained in §350.76 in light of more recent scientific evaluation, evolving science, and current data.
-The proposed rule is not expected to adversely affect in a material way the economy, a sector of the economy, productivity, competition, jobs, the environment, or the public health and safety of the state or a sector of the state.
-Instead, the proposed rule may affect the costs and timeliness of cleanups of those sites where dioxins/furans or dioxin-like PCBs are the subject of investigation or remediation pursuant to TRRP.
-The proposed amendments do not rise to the level of material, but instead are limited to incorporating modifications to the current regulatory framework based on current science and data regarding dioxins/furans and dioxin-like PCBs.
-Therefore, the proposed rulemaking does not meet the definition of a major environmental rule.
+The specific intent of the rulemaking adoption is to adjust TRRP §350.76 methods and measures related to dioxins/furans and dioxin-like PCBs to align with current accepted science.
+Specifically, the rulemaking adoption revises the dioxin/furan and dioxin-like PCB soil PCLs used for residential and commercial/industrial land use under TRRP and updates TEFs related to dioxins/furans and dioxin-like PCBs contained in §350.76 in light of more recent scientific evaluation, evolving science, and current data.
+The rulemaking adoption is not expected to adversely affect in a material way the economy, a sector of the economy, productivity, competition, jobs, the environment, or the public health and safety of the state or a sector of the state.
+Instead, the rulemaking adoption may affect the costs and timeliness of cleanups of those sites where dioxins/furans or dioxin-like PCBs are the subject of investigation or remediation pursuant to TRRP.
+The adopted amendments do not rise to the level of material modifications, but instead are limited to incorporating modifications to the current regulatory framework based on current science and data regarding dioxins/furans and dioxin-like PCBs.
+Therefore, the rulemaking adoption does not meet the definition of a major environmental rule.

-Furthermore, even if the proposed rulemaking did meet the definition of a major environmental rule, the proposed rules do not meet any of the four applicability requirements listed in Texas Government Code, §2001.0225.
+Furthermore, even if the rulemaking adoption did meet the definition of a major environmental rule, the rulemaking adoption does not meet any of the four applicability requirements listed in Texas Government Code, §2001.0225.
 Section 2001.0225 applies to a major environmental rule, the result of which is to: exceed a standard set by federal law, unless the rule is specifically required by state law; exceed an express requirement of state law, unless the rule is specifically required by federal law; exceed a requirement of a delegation agreement or contract between the state and an agency or representative of the federal government to implement a state and federal program; or adopt a rule solely under the general powers of the agency instead of under a specific state law.
-The proposed rulemaking does not meet any of the four applicability requirements listed in Texas Government Code, §2001.0225.
+The rulemaking adoption does not meet any of the four applicability requirements listed in Texas Government Code, §2001.0225.

 First, the rulemaking does not exceed a standard set by federal law.
-Second, the rulemaking does not propose requirements that are more stringent than existing state laws.
-Third, the proposed rulemaking does not exceed a requirement of a delegation agreement or contract between the state and an agency or representative of the federal government, where the delegation agreement or contract is to implement a state and federal program.
-Fourth, this rulemaking does not seek to adopt a rule solely under the general powers of the agency.
+Second, the rulemaking does not adopt requirements that are more stringent than existing state laws.
+Third, the rulemaking adoption does not exceed a requirement of a delegation agreement or contract between the state and an agency or representative of the federal government, where the delegation agreement or contract is to implement a state and federal program.
+Fourth, this rulemaking does not adopt a rule solely under the general powers of the agency.
 Rather, sections of the TWC, Chapter 26, and Texas Health & Safety Code, Chapter 361, authorize this rulemaking, which are cited in the Statutory Authority section of this preamble.